To ensure an accurate quotation is provided, our Sales team reviews building plans and product schedules submitted with the client enquiry.

 Please refer to the Bank Details in the EFT section of your invoice for BSB, Account and Reference details.

-Each invoice sent on email by us through the Xero software can be processed securely online using the link contained in the email body.
+Each invoice sent on email by us through the Xero software can be processed securely online (via eWAY) using the link contained in the email body.
 A PDF version of the invoice is also attached with alternative payment methods and also details the Online Credit Card surcharges that are calculated based on the invoice totals.
-These are on-charged from the online payment processing facility as follows
+These are on-charged from the eWAY payment processing facility as follows

 The Reserve Bank of Australia have implemented a surcharge standard which is based on the cost of acceptance scheme for each card.
 Surcharges must not be more than the amount that it costs a merchant to accept a particular type of card for a given transaction.
-For example, debit cards are typically less expensive for merchants to accept than credit cards.
 Read further information here: RBA Card Payments Regulation

 Online transactions (e.g paying the invoice via Xero) is a fixed rate based on from the payments facilitator (eWAY).
-All internet payment processing is higher than the physical merchant EFTPOS terminal rates due to the inherent risks of fraud and associated costs.
+Internet payment processing is usually a fixed higher rate to cover the costs of the inherent risks of fraud and insurance.

 If you need to cancel your order after it is placed, please inform the sales representative immediately followed by your request in writing.
 Depending on the progress of the order, costs associated with the order such as materials, labour and administration will be deducted from the deposit paid.
 This may result in a portion or none of the deposit amount to be refunded.
 Orders cannot be cancelled once manufacture sizes are confirmed.
 See our Terms & Conditions of Trade for more information.